pinecone-io/pinecone-ts-client/src/end-to-end/README.md

   - The workflow run by CI is called `workflows/e2d-testing.yml`
   - It requires a Pinecone API key and a Vercel token.
     - The Pinecone API key it uses the associated with the `ops@` account and is stored in a Github secret
-    - The Vercel token is \_\_\_ and is stored in a Github secret
+    - The Vercel token is from the Pinecone Enterprise account and is stored in a Github secret
 - Action
   - The action run by the workflow is called `actions/e2e-testing/edge/action.yml`
-  - This action packages the ts-client code on the current branch into the external app's repo
+  - This action packages the `ts-client` code on the current branch into the external app's repo
   - It then installs the Vercel CLI and sends a POST request to the test app's `/api/createSeedQuery` endpoint, which is up and running on Vercel
   - If the response from the endpoint does not include a match (a match to a query composed by the test app), the action fails
-  - The action then deletes the index that the test app spun up
+  - The action then deletes the index that the test app spun up (note: it will attempt to delete the index even if the assertions fail)

 Notes:

 - The test app is located in the public [`ts-client-e2e-tests` repo](https://github.com/pinecone-io/ts-client-e2e-tests)
 - The test app's API is already deployed to Production in Pinecone's Enterprise Vercel account; the action will fail if this app is rolled back, so please do not do that :)
-- The test app's endpoint that the ts-client tests hit is: `ts-client-e2e-tests.vercel.app/api/createSeedQuery`
+- The test app's endpoint that the `ts-client` tests hit is: `ts-client-e2e-tests.vercel.app/api/createSeedQuery`